 My husband and I have always loved traveling.
 We enjoy the challenge of planning a trip to a place we never thought we could go, to see life through a lens we never thought we’d understand.
-We’re not fancy or rich people, we just really wanted to experience new things and new places, so we made it happen.
+We’re not fancy or rich people, we just really wanted to experience new things and new places, so we made it happen. money

 Too often, we think travel equates to what we see in luxurious pictures on Instagram—staying in extravagant hotels, taking expensive outings, and buying pricey souvenirs.
 In fact, sometimes friends or family would widen their eyes and ask us “How can you afford that?”
 Well, we kept an eye out for low flight prices, settled for small hotels outside the big tourist cities (we don’t spend much time in the hotel anyway), and we chose activities that were educational, memorable, and meaningful (instead of expensive).
 Additionally, we were careful not to overspend throughout the year.